NTHOscar/memo-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Potential warning
+- app-index.js:31 Warning: Extra attributes from the server: data-new-gr-c-s-check-loaded,data-gr-ext-installed: caused by chrome extension like Grammarly(gr)
+- todo:1 Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received: Chrome extension that causes cross-origin request issues.
+Try to open Chrome in Incognito Mode.